 Apple's iCloud backup for iOS devices is similar to the iTunes process, but requires a fast Internet connection, and a backup size of under 5 GB. iCloud users automatically get 5 GB free storage for signing up, but can pay extra for monthly iCloud storage.

 Which apps are supported by iCloud?

-- iTunes: Download your music across your iDevices.
-Music purchased outside iTunes count against the storage size but those that were purchased via iTunes do not, of course.
+- iTunes: Download your music across your iOS devices.
+Music purchased outside iTunes counts against the storage size but those that were purchased via iTunes do not, of course.

-- Photo Stream: iCloud gives you access to 1000 of your recent photos for 30 days through Photo Stream.
-It pushes a copy of the photo taken by your iDevice to the Photos app so all your devices contain all your photos, regardless which iDevice you use.
+- Photo Stream: iCloud gives access to 1,000 of your recent photos for 30 days through Photo Stream.
+It pushes a copy of the photo taken by your iPhone to the Photos app so all your devices contain all your photos, regardless which device you use.
 This also does not count against your iCloud space.
 If you want to save the photos for longer, you must save them to your Camera Roll.
 Camera Roll uses your iCloud storage.

-- Documents: Open and edit your documents on whichever iDevice you prefer.
+- Documents: Open and edit your documents on whichever iOS device you prefer.

 - Apps, Books and Backup: Store and back them up for easier access across your devices.

-- Calendar, Mail and Contacts: Keep your iDevices up-to-date.
+- Calendar, Mail and Contacts: Keep your iOS devices synchronised

-Expect iCloud to make your data accessible on all your iDevices but you must be wary of your storage space.
-All music, videos, apps, books and the like that are not purchased thru iTunes will use up your virtual hard disk.
-Make sure you manage your iCloud efficiently so you can maximize the free space for the data you frequently access.
-You may purchase additional space of course, but expect that it will not be cheap.
-You may also opt out from iCloud and stick with the old way wherein you backup and restore your data thru iTunes, in that way you do not have to worry about anything aside from your local storage size.
+Expect iCloud to make your data accessible on all your devices but you must be wary of storage space.
+All music, videos, apps, books and the like that are not purchased thru iTunes will use up space.
+Users will want to make sure they manage iCloud efficiently so you can maximize the free space for the data they frequently access.